Home | About me | Contact | What's new | Privacy | Search

 Legend Trail intersection

-The new left turn at Legend Trail will provide new direct access to the Stanton Run neighborhood from northbound Bandera Rd.
-That traffic today must make a U-turn at Cedar Trail which will be prohibited after the conversion.
-Since a turnaround for southbound Bandera Rd. will be necessary at that location anyway, the left turn to Legend Trail was a sensible addition.
+The new left turn at Legend Trail provides direct access to the Stanton Run neighborhood from northbound Bandera Rd.
+Previously, that traffic had to make a U‑turn at Cedar Trail which is now prohibited.
+Since a turnaround for southbound Bandera Rd. was necessary at Legend Trail anyway, the left turn to Legend Trail was a sensible addition.
 The new signal it introduces for southbound Bandera will be integrated into the overall signal coordination afforded by the upstream RCUTs.

 Diamond K Trail intersection